ssube/textual-engine/docs/world-templates.md

   id: actor-bat
 ```

-This is how metadata should appear in a base template.

 #### Example Modifier Metadata

+This is how metadata should appear in a template modifier:

 ```yaml
 meta: